cody82/kiso-testing/docs/step_report.rst

 Step report
 ===========

-The step report aims to track each assertion.
+The step report aims to provide a more comprehensive test-report (adapted for system testers) by tracking each assertion that contains a message.
 It follows the following structure:

 - test name